AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

 For Brake, Gas and Clutch, it is possible to use the smooth option to have a value that changes smoothly from 0 to 1.
 Custom calibration can be used to use a custom curve to create a non linear mapping between the command and the input.

   4. Gearbox
+In SCANeR you can choose whether you drive an antomatic gearbox, manual gearbox or sequential gearbox in the `Options` area.
+Once you have chosen, you can map buttons in `Function mapping` area to change the mode (e.g. Switch between Automatic and Manual) or to change the gearbox mode (e.g. from Drive to Park for an automatic gearbox).